-In order to construct a Tower Room, A player must successfully gain the reward of the Grove location with a Collect action, gain the relevant reward on the Council Track, or through other special effects as explained by the source of that effect.
+- the reward of the Grove location

+- the relevant reward on the Council Track

+- -other special effects as explained by the source of that effect.

 In order to construct their first Tower Room, a player must have 2 completed Missions.
-This increases by 2 for every subsequent Tower Room (total of 4 for the second, 6 for the third, etc).
+This increases by 2 for every subsequent Tower Room (total of 4 for the second, 6 for the third, etc.).
 To help keep track, the next location on the Tower Track after your marker will indicate how many missions you must have before completing another Tower Room.